akshayareddy2629/BillWatch/README.md

-# 💎 AWS BillWatch : Cost Widget
+# 💎 AWS Cost Widget

 > **"I hate checking the bill manager on console, so I built this."**